alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ---
 title: "Monads in C# (Part 3): IO"
 date: 2026-06-13
-description: "IO makes effectful computations explicit so they can be composed before execution."
+description: "IO makes effects explicit so they can be composed before execution."
 permalink: 2026/06/13/monads-in-c-sharp-part-3-io/
 ---

 **Previously in the series**: *List is a monad (Part 1)* and *Monads in C# (Part 2): Result*

 This article builds on the previous two.
 In those articles, the functions passed to `Map` and `FlatMap` were mostly pure.
-A pure function depends only on its explicit inputs: given the same arguments, it produces the same result regardless of external state or call history.
+A pure function depends only on its explicit inputs: given the same arguments, it produces the same result regardless of external state or invocation history.

-This article is about what changes when running an operation becomes part of the outcome.
+This article is about what changes when executing an operation becomes part of the outcome.
 Programs need effects so results can be observed.

 ```csharp
 public static int Add(int x, int y)